TarunKumarGola/MultiThreader-WebServer-Tarun/ReadMe.txt

-Simple Multi-Threaded Web Server
+Multi-Threaded Web Server
-Ashutosh Mahajan N15565485 abm523
+Tarun Kumar Gola

 This implementation uses simple Java Sockets and predefined HTML pages.
 The implementation is capable of opening multiples web-pages on a single server/port with the help of Threads.